Iowa doors swing open for Republicans eyeing White House run

 Arkansas Sen. Tom Cotton, who visited several times in 2021, is expected the first week in July to speak at the county GOP dinner in Story County in central Iowa.

-Former Secretary of State Mike Pompeo, who has visited Iowa more often than any GOP prospect, is working out details for a late summer return, aides said, likely timed to the Iowa State Fair in August, a storied draw for would-be candidates.
+Former Secretary of State Michael R. Pompeo, who has visited Iowa more often than any GOP prospect, is working out details for a late summer return, aides said, likely timed to the Iowa State Fair in August, a storied draw for would-be candidates.

-Pompeo did endorse Nunn before the primary, a nod to their shared military experience, Pompeo aides said.
+Pompeo endorsed Nunn before the primary, a nod to their shared military experience, Pompeo aides said.

 The plans also come in light of the Republican National Committee's unanimous decision in April to open the 2024 presidential selection sequence in Iowa, a question still hanging over Iowa Democrats.

 In 2020, a smartphone app designed to calculate and report the Democratic caucuses results failed, prompting a telephone backlog that prevented the party from reporting final results for nearly a week after the Feb.
 3 contest.
-The Associated Press announced it was unable to declare a winner after irregularities and inconsistencies marred the results.
+The Associated Press said it could not declare a winner after irregularities and inconsistencies marred the results.

 Stripped of their automatic special status in April, Iowa Democrats are trying to salvage their leadoff spot with a plan to allow early participation by mail and streamline the sometimes time-consuming process.